-This review of career course literature has traced 50 reports of the effectiveness of the various career planning courses offered in institutions of higher education throughout the country.
-More than 17,886 students were involved in these studies.
+This review of career course literature has traced 74 articles of the effectiveness of the various career planning courses offered in institutions of higher education throughout the country.
+More than 21,829 students were involved in these studies.
 Research in this subject area was scarce until the 1970s and early 1980s when activity increased.
-This review has been framed in terms of the outputs and outcomes of career course interventions, with seven studies examining both outputs and outcomes.
-We found 40 studies addressing output effects and 16 studies addressing outcome effects (six studies addressed both outputs and outcomes).
-The clear majority of these studies focused on pre-posttest output measurement rather than longer term outcome effects of these courses.
+This review has been framed in terms of the outputs and outcomes of career course interventions, with six reports examining both outputs and outcomes.
+We found 61 findings addressing output effects and 21 addressing outcome effects.
+The clear majority of these focused on pretest-posttest output measurement rather than longer term outcome effects of these courses.